-Internal Investigations: Whether the issue involves alleged misconduct by a faculty member, administrator, or athletic department staff, a fair and thorough internal investigation can be invaluable in scoping the extent of the problem, correcting it, and creating a record of its serious and professional handling.
-An internal investigation must be carefully designed and conducted appropriately, to establish the credibility necessary to pass muster with internal and external constituencies.
+Internal Investigations: Whether the issue involves alleged misconduct by a faculty member, administrator, or athletic department staff, a fair and thorough internal investigation can be invaluable in scoping the extent of the matter, correcting it, and creating a record of its serious and professional handling.
+An internal investigation must be carefully designed and conducted to establish the credibility necessary to pass muster with internal and external constituencies.
 Buckley attorneys have significant experience handling internal investigations for universities, whether initiated by whistleblowers or proactively by the client.

 Noteworthy representations include: